 Article 53.
 Assistance to and protection of victims

+[retain original – JP, IR, MY, PK, SN, RU, YE]

 1. Each State Party shall take appropriate measures within its means to provide assistance and protection to victims of offences established in accordance with this Convention, in particular in cases of threat of retaliation or intimidation.

-2. Each State Party shall establish appropriate procedures to provide access to compensation, and restitution, for victims of offences established in accordance with this Convention.
+[2.
+Each State Party [shall may: NZ] establish appropriate procedures to provide access to compensation, and restitution, for victims of offences established in accordance with this Convention.: delete – NZ]

 3. Each State Party shall, subject to its domestic law, enable views and concerns of victims to be presented and considered at appropriate stages of criminal proceedings against offenders in a manner not prejudicial to the rights of the defence.